-Full-figured and unstylish, Charlotte sees herself as the opposite to her stunningly beautiful sister HARRIET (HARI).
-Hari’s seemingly charmed life slides into ruin when she becomes addicted to laudanum and has an affair with her doctor.
-Her husband CHARLES, a man who will stop at nothing, even murder to achieve his political ambitions, discovers his wife’s affair and buys passage for both women aboard a brideship destined for the lawless gold fields of British Columbia.
+Full-figured and unfashionable, Charlotte sees herself as the opposite of her stunningly beautiful sister Harriet(Hari).
+Hari’s seemingly charmed life slides into ruin when she becomes addicted to laudanum and in a misguided effort to bear an heir for her husband, has an affair with her doctor.
+Charles discovers his wife’s transgression and forces Hari to escort Charlotte on her journey.

 Pandemonium reigns upon the ship’s arrival in Victoria, British Columbia, as every red-blooded bachelor for miles around answers to the clarion call of “60 bundles of crinolines.”
-This is followed by a harrowing coach journey to Barkerville, “the biggest town west of Chicago and north of San Francisco,” an ungovernable outpost where thousands of men converged in hopes of finding the next big gold strike.
+After a bleak winter in Victoria, Charlotte sets out on a harrowing coach journey to Barkerville, “the biggest town west of Chicago and north of San Francisco,” an ungovernable outpost where thousands of men converged in hopes of finding the next big gold-strike.

-Impoverished, Charlotte is forced to make a living by dealing cards in a high stakes poker den.
-By overhearing talk among the gamblers she quickly learns that the real riches in the gold fields come to those who invest in mining shares, not to those who labour in the mines.
-After some disheartening failures she eventually buys into a wining gold strike and makes enough money to buy ranch land, but it is not enough to build the ranch.
+Rejecting marriage, impoverished and on her own after her sister’s death, Charlotte is forced to make a living by dealing cards in a high-stakes poker den.
+By overhearing talk among the gamblers, she quickly learns that the real riches in the gold-fields come to those who invest in mining shares, not to those who labour in the mines.
+After some disheartening failures, she eventually buys into a winning gold-strike and makes enough money to buy ranch land.

-Amid a devastating fire in Barkerville, a private agent sent by Charles to kill Charlotte seeks to make the death look accidental by trapping her in a fiery building, but she shoots him and escapes through an attic window.
-Burned by a flaming curtain she loses her grip on a ladder and falls, badly injuring herself.
+Amid a devastating fire in Barkerville, a private agent sent by Charles to kill Charlotte and retrieve a compromising letter, seeks to make her death look accidental by trapping her in a fiery building.
+But she shoots him and escapes through an attic window.
+Burned by a flaming curtain, she loses her grip on a ladder and falls, badly injuring herself.